mevijays/training-k8s/sessions/TCS/docker-k8s/readme.md

 - Manifest yaml file
 - Kubernetes contexts
 - Kubernetes API
+- Troubleshooting the application pods- Events, Logs, metrics.
+- Pod states, Use of private registry with pullsecret .

 #### Day 4: Installation and hands on:
 - Container Orchestration